Full Stack Web Development Internship Program

 A neural network consists of three important layers:

+Check out this Artificial Intelligence Course by Edureka to upgrade your AI skills to the next level.
 Before we get into the depths of how a Neural Network functions, let’s understand what Deep Learning is.

 Deep Learning is an advanced field of Machine Learning that uses the concepts of Neural Networks to solve highly-computational use cases that involve the analysis of multi-dimensional data.
 It automates the process of feature extraction, making sure that very minimal human intervention is needed.